-Since 2005, the history of Meitheal Mara's Ocean to City Maritime Festival has grown to reflect the re-awakening of a unique boating culture that has its first record dating back to 100BC, from the time of Julius Ceasar.
+Since 2005, the development of Meitheal Mara's Ocean to City Maritime Festival has grown to reflect the re-awakening of a unique boating culture that has been part of Ireland's history for a long, long time.

 Originally, Ocean to City consisted of a rowing race (called "An Rás Mór" i.e. The Big Race) that embraced the use of the traditional celtic currachs.
 These currachs were used for ocean and river fishing, for ferrying and for the transport of goods and livestock, including sheep and cattle.

 Today, currachs are also used for sport and racing.
 Nationally the sport thrives, with many regional fixtures and clubs including Naomhóga Chorcaí, West Clare Currach Club, Cumann na gCurrach, etc. The sport has also taken off abroad with many clubs in the USA and Europe.